smart-on-fhir/smart-health-links/docs/spec.md

     *  `"application/fhir+json"`
 * `location` (SHALL be present if no `embedded` content is included): URL to the file.
 This URL SHALL be short-lived and intended for single use.
-For example, it could be a short-lifetime signed URL to a file hosted in a cloud storage service.
+For example, it could be a short-lifetime signed URL to a file hosted in a cloud storage service (see signed URL docs for [S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ShareObjectPreSignedURL.html), [Azure](https://learn.microsoft.com/en-us/rest/api/storageservices/create-service-sas), and [GCP](https://cloud.google.com/storage/docs/access-control/signed-urls)).
 * `embedded` (SHALL be present if no `location` is included): JSON string directly embedding the encrypted contents of the file as a compact JSON Web Encryption string (see ["Encrypting"](#encrypting-and-decrypting-files)).

 ### Polling manifest for changes
 When the original QR includes the `L` flag for long-term use, the client MAY